LinTrieu/airport-php/README.md

 Purpose:
 ------
-Personal learning repo to upskill in PHP
+Personal learning repo to upskill in PHP.
+Note this is a translation of a popular software engineering challenge.
+See the following repo for an earlier attempt in the [Ruby programming language](https://github.com/LinTrieu/airport_challenge).

 Status / Progress
 ------